Plan Your Trip to Canyonlands National Park in the Summer

 Hike at Canyonlands in the Summer

 Hiking is a popular activity to do at Canyonlands.
-There are hundreds of miles of Canyonlands hikes to explore the park.
+You’ll find fun Canyonlands National Park summer hikes to explore the park.

-Here’s a list of good Island in the Sky hikes: Mesa Arch, Grand View Point, Aztec Butte and Upheaval Dome.
-And here’s a list of hikes at the Needles district: Roadside Ruin, Pothole Point and Cave Spring.
+• Island in the Sky hikes: Mesa Arch, Grand View Point, Aztec Butte and Upheaval Dome.

-Here’s a list of fun Canyonlands Needles hikes that are easy: Roadside Ruin, Pothole Point, Cave Spring.
-There are a few popular difficult hikes as well: Chelser Park Loop and Druid Arch trails.
+• Canyonlands Needles hikes that are easy: Roadside Ruin, Pothole Point, Cave Spring.
+There are a few popular difficult hikes as well: Chesler Park Loop and Druid Arch trails.

 In the summer you’ll find no shade along the hiking trails.
 And the reflected heat from the sandstone makes the temperatures rise even more!
 Plan your outdoor hiking during the cooler morning and evening hours.
 Yes, you can do those things during the day, but you’ll need to be prepared for the heat and sun!